BLACKPINK “GO” Korean Slang Explained — 가자, ㄱㄱ, 달려, and 가보자고 in the DEADLINE Era (Updated May 2026)

 💬 Meaning: to go; to move from one place, state, or direction to another

-📝 Feeling: The base verb behind many “go forward” expressions, including 가자 and 가보자고.
+🌿 Natural nuance: This is the base verb behind many “go forward” expressions, including 가자 and 가보자고.

 🚀 Five Korean Phrases That Match the “GO” Energy

 The fastest way to understand Korean “GO” energy is to compare the expressions side by side.
-The difference is not only meaning.
+The difference isn’t only meaning.
 It is also speed, formality, sound, and social situation.
 A phrase that feels perfect in a fan chat may sound too casual in a formal conversation.
 A phrase that feels exciting in a group comment may sound strange if you say it alone in a serious meeting.

-| Korean | Pronunciation | Basic Meaning | Fan-Language Feeling | Best Context |
+| Korean | Reading Guide | Basic Meaning | Fan-Language Feeling | Best Context |

 |---|---|---|---|---|